The Equity Research Analyst Career Path: The Best Escape from a Ph.D. Program, or a Pathway into the Abyss?

 There are several different levels within the “Analyst” title, ranging from Vice President (VP) to Managing Director (MD).

-At the low end, VP-level Analysts might earn between $200K and $300K USD at large banks in major financial centers.
+At the low end, VP-level Analysts might earn around the $200K to $300K USD salary range at large banks in major financial centers.

 Directors move up to the $300K to $600K range, and MDs go up to the $500K to $1 million range.